Etheal9/visions-ai-project/README.md

 # sub new project i have

-ha ha now i am here
+i have made the first change